 The Jefferson County Innovation and Digital Transformation Fellowship is a one-year program that equips aspiring innovators with the skills to improve government services through new technologies and solutions.
-It is a full-time role with a salary and health benefits that can act as a launch pad for a career in civic innovation and technology.
+It is a full-time role with a salary and limited medical benefits that can act as a launch pad for a career in civic innovation and technology.

 Fellowship positions become available throughout the year.

 - No current openings.
 Please contact us if you are interested in future opportunities.

 Below are examples of previous and potential openings.
 Please contact us if you have questions about these roles as they may become available again in the future.

 - Develops dashboards and analyses to facilitate data-driven decision-making at the county.

 - Leverages spatial/geographic technology to improve government service delivery and generate new insights.

 - Grants and Partnerships Coordination